When displaying bonsai, the tree should always be the most dominant feature.

 Any good exhibit displaying bonsai takes a lot of work behind the scenes!

-See more about accent plants, beautiful bronzes and pots!
+See more about displaying bonsai accent plants, beautiful bronzes and pots!

-Also see good examples of display at the Miniature Bonsai page.
+Also see other examples of display at the Miniature Bonsai page.

 is my free monthly newsletter.
 Subscribe to get current tips, ideas and photos that may not appear on this site.